olivershetler/neuroscikit/README.md

 - For class modules, use only a handfull of abstract classes per module (preferably no more than one).

 ### External Dependencies
-- `core` should not depend on any external libraries.
+- `core` should not depend on any external libraries except numpy.
 - `library` should depend only on `core` and a few A+ safe libraries (see below).
 - `scripts` and `widgets` should depend on `library`, `core` and A safe libraries.
 - The `x_{}` modules can have dependencies on any framework or firmware that is reasonably well maintained.